nuejs/www/blog/introducing-nue-css/index.md

 [image "/img/standard-styling.png" width="500"]

 Any developer with a background in CSS can maintain the codebase.
-And when you come back later, even years later, the codebase is clear and sound.
-The CSS you write today is valid forever.
+And when you come back later, even years later, the codebase is still sound and clear.
+There is no fear of [technical debt](#debt) because the CSS you write today is valid forever.

-Talk about timeless design!
+Talk about timeless web design!